Ted-V/portfolio/README.md

 <a href="resources/ibm_exploratory_test_summary.pdf"><img src="resources/thumbnails/test_report_graphic.png" style="box-shadow: 1px 1px 1px 1px grey;"/></a>

-**Background:** In addition to technical writing, I am interested in software testing and quality assurance.
-I recently passed ISTQB’s foundation level testing exam and have been practicing testing skills on websites to gain some practical experience.
-I wrote this report as a way to practice both writing and testing skills.
+**Background:** In addition to technical writing, I am interested in software testing and quality assurance work.
+I recently passed ISTQB’s foundation level testing exam and have been practicing my testing skills on websites to gain some practical experience.
+I wrote this report as a way to practice both my writing and testing skills.
 I wrote for an expert audience.

 # Game Manual: How to Play Chess